-Substance abuse does not promote the College's mission nor create a healthful life for the employee, and reduces the employee's contributions to the College.
-Glenville State prohibits the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance in the workplace and elsewhere on campus.
+Substance abuse does not promote the University's mission nor does it create a healthful life for the employee.
+It also reduces the employee's contributions to the University.
+Glenville State prohibits the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance in the workplace and elsewhere on campus.
 Any employee who violates this prohibition will be suspended or terminated.

-Equal Employment Opportunity/Affirmative Action [Source: WV HEPC Series 40]
+Equal Employment Opportunity/Affirmative Action [Source: WV HEPC Series 40 & GSU BOG Policy 50]

-Glenville State College is an Equal Opportunity/Affirmative Action institution.
-The College neither affiliates knowingly with, nor grants recognition to, any individual, group, or organization having policies that discriminate on the basis of race, sex, age, disability, veteran status, religion, sexual preference/orientation, ancestry, blindness, familial status, ethnicity, color, or national origin.
-The College, through its Affirmative Action Plan, seeks to employ qualified personnel on an equal opportunity basis at all campus locations and facilities.
-Further, faculty, staff, students, and applicants are protected from retaliation for filing complaints or assisting in an investigation under the College's EEO/Affirmative Action Plan.
+Glenville State University is an Equal Opportunity/Affirmative Action institution.
+The University neither affiliates knowingly with, nor grants recognition to, any individual, group, or organization having policies that discriminate on the basis of race, sex, age, disability, veteran status, religion, sexual preference/orientation, ancestry, blindness, familial status, ethnicity, color, or national origin.
+The University, through its Affirmative Action Plan, seeks to employ qualified personnel on an equal opportunity basis at all campus locations and facilities.
+Further, faculty, staff, students, and applicants are protected from retaliation for filing complaints or assisting in an investigation under the University's EEO/Affirmative Action Plan.